 No company offers you more performance than Comtrol.
-In fact, our new DT Express driver transforms our Ultra dramatically reduces host utlilization and significantly increases throughput by managing all data transmission and data transform functions on the controller.
+In fact, our new DT Express driver transforms our Ultra trollers available today.
+DT Express dramatically reduces host utilization and significantly increases throughput by managing all data transmission and data transform functions on the controller.
 So now as you add users, no one gets caught in a wait state.

-Series into the highest performing controllers available today.
-DT Express instantaneous transmission of your graphics.
+Series into the highest performing controllers available